 7. Pickled Foods

-All pickled foods are soaked in vinegar which, you have already learned, can cause serious damage to the teeth.
+All pickled foods are soaked in vinegar, which can cause serious damage to the teeth.
 The acidic quality of vinegar is known to threaten the strength of tooth enamel, resulting in tooth sensitivity and even decay.
-Even worse, many pickled foods contain added sugars, making it a dangerous “double-whammy” against your oral health.
+Even worse, many pickled foods contain added sugars, making it very dangerous for people’s oral health.

 8. Baby Carrots

-Just like other crunchy foods, baby carrots, when chilled, can pose a serious risk to your teeth, particularly your front teeth.
+Just like other crunchy foods, baby carrots, when chilled, can pose a serious risk to people’s teeth, particularly their front teeth.
 When baby carrots are refrigerated, they harden, which could cause chips, cracks, or even breaks in the teeth.
-Our advice?
-Chop carrots into smaller pieces or enjoy them at room temperature.
+The best way for people to avoid damaging their teeth with baby carrots, is for them to chop them up into smaller pieces or enjoy them at room temperature.

 9. Nuts